Financial Poise

 How Does the Average Investor Invest in Private Equity?

-Unfortunately for the average investor, historically only institutional investors and the very wealthy have been able to invest in private markets.
-Many private equity funds, for example, require investors to invest a minimum of $1 million or more.
+Historically, private market investments have typically outperformed investments in public stocks.
+Unfortunately for the average investor, historically, only institutional investors and the wealthy have been able to invest in private markets.
+Many private equity funds require investors to invest a minimum of $1 million or more.
 However, that’s been changing.

 Today, virtually any investor has an opportunity to invest in private companies, although there still aren’t as many options for the average investor as there are for wealthy investors.
 The problem is that the average investor may not know how to invest in private companies and what options they have to enter the private market.

 Institutional and accredited investors have been the prime movers in the private equity world.
-Accredited investors must have a net worth of at least $1 million, not including the value of their primary residence, or have an income of at least $200,000 each year for the last two years (or $300,000, if married).
-Looking to avoid the relatively low returns from conventional stocks, bonds or money market accounts, these investors have increasingly turned to private equity, venture capital or hedge funds.
+Accredited investors must have a net worth of at least $1 million, not including the value of their primary residence, or an income of at least $200,000 each year for the last two years ( $300,000, if married).

-Two motivating factors for investors in private equity that stand out the most: return potential and diversification.
 According to Cambridge Associates, private equity investors globally have averaged nearly 13.6% in annual returns over the last 20 years.
 Venture capitalists that provided seed funding to start-up companies have done even better, realizing nearly 30% annually over the same time period.

-Fortunately, many baby boomers with lengthy tenures and substantial deferred-compensation have reached the accreditation threshold.
+Fortunately, many baby boomers with lengthy tenures and substantial deferred compensation have reached the accreditation threshold.

 Below are a few examples of how to invest in private companies if you are a non-accredited investor.